-with a local attorney to determine whether civil litigation could be a viable different, so advocates should consult

-Objectives.
-Different legal systems or types of lawsuits may offer different potential remedies, and the decisions of some courts may have a broader or narrower effect than others.
+with a local attorney to determine whether civil litigation could be a viable different, so advocates should consult decisions of some courts may have a broader or narrower effect than others.
 Moreover, if an organization or individual wants to bring an individual communication to an international or regional human rights mechanism (see Chapters 9 and 10), those mechanisms often require exhaustion of domestic remedies.
 So even if domestic litigation does not offer a promising outcome, it may be worthwhile to go through the process in order to preserve the option of pursuing other remedies at a later time.